 Mr. Budyansky is Chief Technology Officer and co-founder of Avitus Orthopaedics.
 He’s passionate about entrepreneurship, innovation and bringing meaningful impact to market.
 In a past life, he was focused on creating low-cost medical devices in OB/GYN developing country markets, at Jhpiego Corp.
 As a researcher at the Cell Mechanics Laboratory at the University of Connecticut, he co-invented and co-developed Micro-CGS, a novel micro-scale curvature detection technology with application to cancer cell diagnostics.
 With an M.S.E. in Bioengineering Innovation and Design from Johns Hopkins University and B.S.E. in Mechanical Engineering from the University of Connecticut, his engineering background emphasizes biomechanics and the application of mechanical engineering principles to medical device design and innovation.

-Mr. DeNardin has spent over 28 years in the orthopaedics industry.
+Mr. DeNardin has spent over 30 years in the orthopaedics industry.
 He was integral in the purchase of the Diapason Spinal Implant Company by Stryker in 1992.
 Following this, he served as Group Director of Marketing and V.P. of Sales for Sofamor Danek (now Medtronic Spine and Biologics).
 He then served as Senior VP of Sales and Marketing for Lanx before starting his own organization, Genesis Medical Solutions, in 2013.
+Currently, Mr. DeNardin serves as Area VP of Sales Western Region for Alphatec Spine.
 His ability to recruit, develop, and expand a distributor network has contributed to his success in these roles.

 Trecor McCaw, MBA